Cisco+ Secure Connect - Meraki SD-WAN Integration (Regions)

 Cisco+ Secure Connect regions are built of data centers (DCs), and each region has its set of available DCs.
 Connecting to a particular Secure Connect region optimally appends two DCs from that region to the primary and secondary hubs to the connected branch sites.

 Recommendation for deployments

 The primary selected Cisco+ Secure Connect Region DC hub will be the active network where all the spoke traffic will be routed.
 The second one in the pair will become active only when the first one goes offline.

-After successfully connecting Meraki SDWAN branch sites and establishing Auto VPN connection to Secure Connect regions, this completes integration of the Meraki SD-WAN branch networks to the Cisco+ Secure Connect fabric.
+After successfully connecting Meraki SD-WAN branch sites and establishing Auto VPN connection to Secure Connect regions, this completes the integration of the Meraki SD-WAN branch networks to the Cisco+ Secure Connect fabric.

-Clicking on any one of the onboarded SD-WAN branch Site will display a side bar for that site.
-This side bar will give the following details:
+- Clicking on any one of the on-boarded Meraki SD-WAN branch sites will display a side drawer for that site.
+This side drawer will give the following details:

-- The list of Local Networks with associated subnets and a link to navigate to the Site-to-Site page, where we can choose which subnets needs to have VPN enabled and traffic passing through the Auto VPN tunnel
+- The list of Local Networks with the associated subnets and a navigation link to the Security & SD-WAN > Configure > Site-to-Site VPN page, where you can choose which subnets need to have VPN enabled and traffic passing through the Auto VPN tunnel.

-- Information of the Cisco+ Secure Connect region and its connectivity status.
+- Information on the Cisco+ Secure Connect region and its connectivity status.